6 Soda Brands To Stay Away From Right Now

 Right off the bat, Mountain Dew stands out from other sodas due to its neon yellow/green color.
 This soda looks anything but natural, and that's because it's not.
 Mountain Dew gets its almost electric coloring from a food dye called tartrazine, or yellow 5.
 Back in the 1990s, there was a fairly popular rumor that tartrazine was awful for male fertility, but that turned out to be nothing more than an urban legend.

 Still, there are a number of real problems connected with yellow 5.
 It's been linked to multiple concerning issues among children; from hyperactivity to eczema.
 Tartrazine has also shown carcinogenic properties.
-Products containing yellow 5 must include a warning label in the European Union, and Norway and Austria have even banned the ingredient completely.
+Products containing yellow 5 must include a warning label in the European Union. and Norway and Sweden have even banned the ingredient completely.

 Mountain Dew claims the top spot on this list for another stomach-churning reason: It's acidic enough to dissolve a mouse's entire body.
 How in the world do we know this?
 Well, Pepsi (Mountain Dew's producer) used that statement as a legal defense.
 In 2009, a man sued Pepsi after claiming to have discovered a mouse's carcass in his can of Mountain Dew.